DONATE NOW SECURELY WITH

 What is the best way for me to support the BRSAF?

 BRASF has several options for support: 1) A donation to our Annual Fund.
-Almost all these monies go directly to the student grants (awards) due to an all-volunteer board and control of expenses.
-2) A donation to establish a Named or Memorial Fund.
+Almost all these monies go directly to the student grants (awards) due to an all-volunteer board and control of expenses; 2) A donation to establish a Named or Memorial Fund.
 In honor of the donor, the donor’s family, an organization or in memory of a loved one.
 A Named Fund requires a gift of $25,000.
-This money is added to our Invested Funds, the earnings from which help support our grants (awards).
-3) Name the BRSAF as a beneficiary in your Planned Giving; Will, Charitable Trust, Annuity, etc. 4) Gifts of any amount may also be made to our Invested Funds for any reason with confidence that the gift will keep on giving.
-5) Refer to Options of Support section of website for more details
+This money is added to our Invested Funds, the earnings from which help support our grants (awards); 3) Name the BRSAF as a beneficiary in your Planned Giving, Will, Charitable Trust, Annuity, etc; 4) Gifts of any amount may also be made to our Invested Funds for any reason with confidence that the gift will keep on giving; 5) Refer to Options of Support tab for more details.